Single Vehicle Accident Attorneys

-When people hear the term “car accident” they probably picture two cars colliding with each other.
+When people hear the term “car accident” they probably imagine two cars colliding with each other.
 However, many accidents in Alabama each year involve only one car.
-Just because you were injured in a single-vehicle accident does not mean you are not entitled to compensation.
-The Union Springs and Montgomery car accident attorneys at Jinks, Crow & Dickson, P.C. have helped people from throughout Alabama receive compensation for injuries sustained in single-vehicle accidents.
-If you have been injured in a one-car wreck, call us today.
+Even if you were injured in a single-vehicle accident, you could still be entitled to compensation.

 Single-Vehicle Accidents Occur Frequently

 According to a study conducted by the National Highway Traffic Safety Administration:

 Fatal single-vehicle accidents are more likely to occur on rural roads and roads with fewer traffic lanes.

 70% of fatal single-vehicle accidents involved the vehicle leaving the road and going onto the shoulder or median.

 According to a recent study by the Insurance Institute for Highway Safety (IIHS):

 Nationwide, 53% of auto accident deaths occurred in single-vehicle crashes.